No matter what time of year it is, there’s always a big event on the horizon: the holiday season.

 With the right approach and inspiration, you can create a campaign that resonates with your audience and delivers the right amount of holiday spirit.

-While there are many different tactics to take with your holiday marketing campaign, one of the biggest selling points can be influencer connections.
+While there are many different tactics to take with your holiday marketing campaign, anything you decide to do starts with a good copy.